Average Benefit Score

-The indicator assesses the extent to which the respondents are satisfied with the usefulness of the (extension) services delivered to them by the supported service providers.
-The indicator is based on a subjective judgement of a range of quality and access-related features of the provided services.
+The indicator assesses the extent to which the respondents are satisfied with the usefulness of the services delivered to them by the supported service providers.
+The indicator is based on a subjective judgment of a range of quality and access-related features of the provided services.

 How to Collect and Analyse the Required Data